Things to look for when buying a house include the property’s condition, nearby amenities, resale value, and the school district.

 Evaluate whether the area is on its way up or down to see how well the property will hold its value or appreciate with time.
 If you hope to add onto the home or adjust it in some way, look to see whether you’d be pricing yourself out of your neighborhood, meaning you won’t come close to getting the money back out of those improvements.

-On the surface, some homes look ideal.
-And then the closer you look at it, the more you realize there are major red flags.
+On the surface, some homes look ideal, but when you look closer you might notice some red flags.
 Do your due diligence before purchasing a home to ensure you’re truly buying your dream home and not a money pit that will give you major buyer’s remorse.

 Frequently Asked Questions

-How do I know if the neighborhood is safe and family-friendly?
+How do I know if a house is a good price?